 A few children come into PreK with this skill.
 Some pick up this skill more naturally along the way.
 Others don’t.
 For children at-risk of reading difficulties, phonemic awareness is the most common deficit.
 Yet studies suggest this is the skill least likely to be taught in intervention for students with reading difficulties, accounting for less than 2% of total reading intervention time.

 What are some common misconceptions about phonemic awareness?

 There are still many misconceptions around phonemic awareness.
 Many people conflate phonemic awareness with phonological awareness.
 Phonological awareness is the ability to distinguish, synthesize, and manipulate the sounds of the English language.
 This is the bigger umbrella term over phonemic awareness.
 It includes rhyming, word awareness (separating words in sentences), syllable awareness, onset-rime awareness (str-ing, spl-ash, b-ig), and phonemic awareness skills.

-The last is more of a misunderstanding than a misconception.
-When pronouncing the phonemes, it’s important to hold continuous sounds (like /fffff/, /shhhhh/, /sssss/, /lllllll/, /mmmm/) and make sure to not add an “uh” at the end of clipped sounds (like “buh” for /b/ or “juh” for /j/).
+The last one I’ll discuss is more of a misunderstanding than a misconception.
+When pronouncing the phonemes, it’s important to hold continuous sounds (like /fffff/, /shhhhh/, /sssss/, /lllllll/, /mmmm/) out long and also make sure to not add an “uh” at the end of clipped sounds (like “buh” for /b/ or “juh” for /j/).
 Saying the sounds in the most pure way possible will help students to better understand how to segment and blend sounds themselves.

 How can this look in a PreK or Kindergarten classroom?